eeromanova/Travelagency/README.md

 ### HTML

-The page is created using semantic elements
+The page is created using only html and css.
+The structure of the HTML-document is wholly based on semantic elements.
+Contains video and images.

 ### CSS

+Adaptiv: desktop, mobile (<428), tablet (<768)
+Grid/flex-position
+Interaction with users (links and buttons)